 Tim Whalley, Director & Nominated Individual

-Tim is responsible for ensuring the whole property, including the grounds and gardens are safe and secure, and he works to ensure we are as energy efficient as possible, and able to adapt to the needs of modern nursing within this historic house.
+Tim is responsible for ensuring the whole property, including the grounds and gardens are safe and secure.
+He works to ensure we are as energy efficient as possible and able to adapt to the needs of modern nursing within the Birtley historic house.
 At the same time, Tim strives to create an uplifting environment that promotes health and well-being, and is, alongside the other parts of the organisation, fully engaged with the wider community.

 Sinead Whalley, Resident Liaison Director

 Sinead is married to Frank Whalley.
-With her Northern Irish heritage Sinead is naturally charming, warm and welcoming.
-Her role is predominantly to help all Residents to settle in as quickly as possible.
-Sinead assists with the co-ordination of necessary paperwork and will visit each Resident on the day of their arrival to introduce herself and make sure they are comfortable and happy.
-She is the initial point of contact for Resident’s family members too, should they have questions about various things.
+With her Northern Irish heritage, Sinead is naturally charming, warm and welcoming.
+Her role is predominantly to help all residents settle in as quickly as possible.
+Sinead assists with the coordination of necessary paperwork and will visit each resident on the day of their arrival to introduce herself and make sure they are comfortable and happy.
+She is the initial point of contact for the resident’s family members too, should they have questions about various things.